Frank Lowy: Personal life

 Lowy married Shirley Rusanow in 1954, having met at a Jewish dance when he was 21.
 They have three sons, Peter and Steven, who managed the Westfield business, and David, who manages the family's private investments.
 His wife was the founder of the Chai Foundation which is dedicated to finding and funding research into effective but less toxic forms of cancer therapy.
 His son Peter, is chairman of Tribe Media Corp, the parent of the Jewish Journal and served as chairman of the University of Judaism.

 In an Australian television production broadcast in 2010, called Family Confidential, it was revealed that Lowy had kept a secret about his survival in Nazi occupied Hungary.
-As a 13-year-old boy, Lowy had never known about the loss of his father, Hugo Lowy, who was beaten to death at Auschwitz concentration camp for refusing to leave his Jewish prayer shawl (Talit and Tefilin) behind.
-As a mark of respect to Hugo Lowy and other Hungarian Jews, Lowy commissioned the restoration of a railway wagon that had transported Hungarian Jews to Auschwitz, and placed the wagon on site at the former concentration camp.
-In April 2013, Lowy attended the March of the Living, where he shared the story of how his father perished during the Holocaust, with thousands of young students from around the world who had gathered in Auschwitz-Birkenau to observe Holocaust Remembrance Day.

 Lowy moved to Israel at the end of 2018.
 Lady Lowy died in Tel Aviv in December 2020, after a long battle with dementia.
 In What Will Become of Us, a documentary screened at the 2019 Sydney Film Festival, Lowy spoke openly of the trauma of gradually losing his wife.

 Net worth

-Lowy has appeared on the Financial Review Rich List, formerly the BRW Rich 200 list, every year since it was first published in 1983.
-In 2010, the BRW magazine measured Lowy's net worth at A$5.04 billion, making him Australia's richest person at that time.
+Lowy is one of seven individuals who have appeared on the Financial Review Rich List, formerly the BRW Rich 200 list, since it was first published in 1984.
+In 2010, the BRW magazine assessed Lowy's net worth at A$5.04 billion, making him Australia's richest person at that time.
 In 2016 his net worth was assessed as A$8.26 billion on the BRW Rich 200 list; and the same net worth the following year when the list was renamed as the Financial Review Rich List.
+As of May 2025, his net worth was assessed at A$10.28 billion in the 2025 Rich List published in the Australian Financial Review.

+Forbes Asia magazine assessed Lowy's net worth at US$6.5 billion in January 2019 and placed him fourth in its Australia's 50 Richest people.